 Students are encouraged to consult with the Title IX Office if they have any questions regarding this policy, including, but not limited to, the appropriateness of filing a complaint.
 Once the Complainant gives notice of a possible violation of this policy to the Title IX Officer or a Responsible Employee, whether written, verbal, or by any other means, the Title IX Officer will commence an investigation in accordance with this policy.
-Upon receiving notice of a possible violation of this policy, the Title IX Officer will commence an investigation in accordance with this policy.
 Upon receiving notice of a possible violation of this policy, the Title IX Officer will invite the putative Complainant to submit a written complaint which states the facts and allegations of the potential violation.
 If they elect not to submit a written complaint, the Title IX Officer will nonetheless conduct an investigation, but such investigation will be necessarily limited based upon the information provided.